-Theatre of the world.
-The maps that made history is a unique book with the full and incredible history of maps.
-Thomas Reinertsen Berg takes us all the way from the mysterious symbols of the Stone Age to Google Earth in a fascinating tale on science and the view of the world, about art and technology, about power and ambitions, about practical needs and distant dreams of the unknown.
+Theatre of the World: The maps that made history is a unique book with the full and incredible history of maps.
+Thomas Reinertsen Berg takes us all the way from the mysterious symbols of the Stone Age to Google Earth in a fascinating tale about science and the view of the world, about art and technology, about power and ambitions, about practical needs and distant dreams of the unknown.

-The detailed book is a pleasure to read.
+This detailed book is a pleasure to read.
 It makes complicated things easy to understand.

 …A tour de force with the history of the maps.
 He starts with the very first pictures of the world… and takes on the images of the world, systematically, well written, fun and educational.
 The book is exceptionally well illustrated… An exquisite and distinctive nonfiction book.